chiefpansancolt/devise_materialize/README.md

 ```
 This will generate the views in simple form usage and HAML syntax

+## Change Log

+Check out the [Change Log](https://github.com/techgurupezza/devise_materialize/CHANGELOG.md) for new features/bug fixes per release of a new version.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.